-A student will be considered tardy if he or she arrives in the building after 8:20 AM.
-If a student arrives after 8:20 AM, he/she will be considered absent.
+A student will be considered tardy at the beginning of the school day if he or she arrives in the building after 7:45 AM and before 8:00 AM.
+If a student arrives after 8:00 AM, he/she will be considered absent.
 If your child is continuously tardy they miss important instructional time.
 Your child's grades and academic progress may suffer.